frictionlessdata/datapackage/content/docs/standard/table-schema.md

 The `contributors` property stores people or oganizations that contributed to the schema, as for [Data Package](https://datapackage.org/specifications/data-package/#contributors).
-If not specified the schema inherits from the data package.
+If not specified the schema inherits from the data package if distributed in a data package descriptor.

 ### Field